Clinical Trial Disclosure and Data Transparency Conference

 - Senior Director, Science and Regulatory Advocacy

 Olivia is a senior director of Science and Regulatory Advocacy at the Pharmaceutical Research and Manufacturers of America (PhRMA).
-Olivia has extensive multi-disciplinary program management and policy experience in the biopharmaceutical and biodefense industries, ranging from pre-clinical product development to commercial tech transfer to global supply chain management.
-She currently leads PhRMA’s clinical trial data transparency and quality and manufacturing advocacy programs.
+Olivia has extensive multi-disciplinary program management and regulatory policy experience in the biopharmaceutical and biodefense industries, ranging from pre-clinical product development to commercial tech transfer to global supply chain management.
+She currently leads PhRMA’s global quality and manufacturing, supply chain, and data transparency advocacy programs.

 Margaret Zorn, MBA, MS